aws-samples/container-patterns/pattern/ecs-advanced-container-health-check/index.md

 #### Optimizing the container health check

-This walkthrough will provide multiple examples on how container health checks can be optimized in Amazon ECS.
+This pattern will provide multiple examples on how container health checks can be optimized in Amazon ECS.

 ##### Capturing the output of the health check process